-The following download file contains the runtime binaries for this tool.
-This build should run for all supported Mono platforms, including Linux/Ubuntu, Windows, and Mac.
+Ready to install or update?
+This software will run on Linux/Ubuntu, Windows, and Mac.
 Per the installation instructions below, you will also need to download and install the Mono Runtime for your operating system to run this application.

 The downloadable versions of this tool are now stable.
 I've fixed the major bugs and am now using this software as my own personal librarian for my JamMan (mono) device.
 That said, there are still some known issues and missing features, so:

 BACKUP YOUR JAMMAN CARD BEFORE USING THIS LIBRARIAN.
 I've done my absolute best to ensure your loops are protected.
 I'm a musician too.
 But backup in case!
 See the latest bugs and issues here or here.

 This tool was built with MonoDevelop on Ubuntu and Windows and uses the GTK# libraries and other Mono libraries.
 To run this application you will need to: